How to Make School and Learning Fun

 Making school fun can give kids a lifelong love of learning.
 To keep your students engaged and motivated, throw in some fun variety.
 Here are 10 ways you can make learning and education more fun and interesting for your students.

 1. Break up Your Lessons

 Many lessons, especially when you’re introducing a new topic, involve a lecture.
 But you can’t expect young kids to stay engaged as they sit still listening to you talk.
-Breaking up your lesson mixes things up and keeps your students engaged.
+Breaking up your lesson adds excitement and keeps your students interested.

 Give an introduction, then try an activity.
-Go back to talking, then pull out another activity or get them out of their seats for a round of jumping jacks.
+Go back to talking, then pull out another group exercise or get students out of their seats for a round of jumping jacks.
 Finish the class with a discussion.
 Even a 30-second break every six minutes or so will do wonders.
 Try to vary what you do for every lesson and how you teach every day.
 Learning in new ways and doing new things can help kids pay attention to the material.

 2. Give Your Students Choices

-Kids don’t get a ton of choices in their daily routine, both at school and at home.
+Kids don’t get lots of choices in their daily routine, either at school or at home.
 Sometimes all they want is to have a say.
 When kids have the power to choose, it helps them become more engaged and buy into what happens next.
-For example, let them pick the activity that goes along with your lesson or what homework assignment they will work on that night.
+Try letting them pick the activity that goes along with your lesson or what homework assignment they will work on that night.
 Giving kids choices will make lessons more fun, all while instilling them with decision-making skills.

 3. Incorporate Games

-Games are an incredible way to add instant engagement into your lesson plan.
+Games are an incredible way to add instant engagement to your lesson plan.
 They make learning more fun, from review time to memorization drills.
 Games don’t need to require a lot of prep time or expense, as there are thousands of free educational games online.
-Instead of groaning when they hear it’s review time, students will get excited because they know it’s game on.
+Students will look forward to review days and other lessons if they know it’s game on.

 4. Create Group Time